SPF vs. DKIM vs. DMARC | EasyDMARC

 • Enhance your email deliverability rates and avoid your messages landing in the spam or junk folders.

-This article will discuss what SPF, DKIM, and DMARC stand for and how they’re used in email authentication.
-But before we discuss this, let’s explore how email works.
+This article will discuss how SPF, DKIM, and DMARC are used in email authentication and why having all three is a good idea.
+But before we examine this, let’s explore how email works.

 How Does Email Work?

-The way email works is pretty straightforward.
-Before you can send or read emails from your device, you need a Mail User Agent or MUA, such as Gmail.
+Email works in this way – before you can send or read emails from your device, you need a Mail User Agent or MUA, such as Gmail.
 The MUA interacts with the Mail Transfer Agent or MTA, also known as a mail server.
 The MTA helps to receive and store your emails remotely.
-You’ll only receive the mail on your device through the Mail Delivery Agent, or MDA, when you open your MUA.
+You’ll only receive the mail on your device through the Mail Delivery Agent, or MDA when you open your MUA.

 The Simple Mail Transfer Protocol (SMTP) is a communication protocol responsible for sending emails to a mail server.
 Even though email providers like Gmail have internal protocols, they still use SMTP to send emails outside their systems.
 For instance, when a Gmail user wants to send a mail to a Yahoo! mail user.

-Several protocols, such as POP3 and IMAP 4, have been designed to help you download emails from the server.
-Today, both protocols have been replaced by webmail, which allows you to login in and receive mail on any device worldwide.
+Several protocols, such as POP3 and IMAP, have been designed to help you download emails from the server.
+Today, both protocols have been replaced by webmail, which allows you to log in and receive mail on any device worldwide.
 However, you need to be connected to the internet to use it.

 Email protocols weren’t built with security in mind.
 Mail servers are only tasked with taking messages from the sender and delivering them to the recipient.
 But this has become an issue as the internet continues to expand, with spamming and phishing growing into prevalent problems for all email users.